Bill to Protect Private Sector Workers Scales Second Reading in Senate

 In his contribution, Senator Sabi Abdullahi (APC- Niger) said it was also important to ensure that the bill has provision to protect employers as there have been instance where an employee treats the employer unfairly.

-The President of the Senate, Ahmad Lawan, thereafter, referred the bill to the Committee on Labour and Productivity for further legislative input.
+President of the Senate, Ahmad Lawan, thereafter, referred the bill to Committee on Labour and Productivity for further legislative input.